sathomas/jsDataV.is/src/text/ch4/01-tree-maps.md

 We've retained both the 2010 and the 2012 data

 To structure the data for the treemap-squared library, we need to create separate data arrays for each region.
-In parallel we can also create arrays to label the data values using the two-letter state abbreviations.
+At the same time, we can also create arrays to label the data values using the two-letter state abbreviations.
 The following code steps through the `census` array to build data and label arrays for the `"South"` region.
 The same approach works for the other three regions as well.

 ``` {.javascript .numberLines}
 var south = {};